-Secondly.
-We have to consider the manner of this endowment.- And as to this, it is much disputed among the Schoolmen, whether it were natural, or supernatural.
-I shall only lay down, in few words, what I conceive to be clear and indisputable.
+(2.)
+We have to consider the manner of this endowment.
+And as to this, it is much disputed among the schoolmen, whether it were natural or supernatural.
+I shall only lay down in few words, what I conceive to be clear and indisputable.

-1. If by "natural" you mean essential, (whether constitutively, or consecutively,) so original righteousness was not natural to man; for then he could never have lost it, without the loss of his being.
+[1.]
+If by natural, you mean essential (whether constitutively, or consecutively) so original righteousness was not natural to man, for then he could never have lost it, without the loss of his being.

-2. If by "natural" you mean connatural, that is, concreate with the nature of man, and consonant thereto, so I doubt not but it was natural to him.
+[2.]
+If by natural you mean connatural, that is, concreate

-PROP.
-VI.
-This rectitude of man's nature could not but infer and include his actual blessedness, while he should act according to it.- According to the tenor of the covenant, it could not but infer it.
-And [if you] consider this rectitude in itself, it must needs include it; the rectitude of his understanding including his knowledge of the highest good, and the rectitude of his will and affections [including] the acceptance and enjoyment thereof.
-As Augustine in this case: Nullum bonum abeaset homini quod recta voluntas optare posset, §c.†
+with the nature of man, and consonant thereto, so I doubt not but it was natural to him.

+6. This rectitude of man's nature, could not but infer and include his actual blessedness, while he should act according to it.
+According to the tenour of the covenant, it could not but infer it.
+And consider this rectitude in itself, it must needs include it: the rectitude of his understanding including his knowledge of the highest good; and the rectitude of his will and affections, the acceptance and enjoyment thereof; as Augustine (de civitate Dei) in this case, nullum bonum abesset homini quod recta voluntas optare posset, &c.
+No good would be wanting to a man which a well regulated will could wish for.
 Thus far of the holiness and blessedness of man's first state.
 It follows to speak of the mutability of it, and of his fall as depending thereon.